VisualPredicator: Learning Abstract World Models with Neuro-Symbolic Predicates for Robot Planning: Neuro-Symbolic Predicates

 \textbf{Derived \textit{NSPs}.} Instead of querying the raw state, a derived \textit{NSP} computes its truth value based only on the truth value of other \textit{NSPs}.
 Derived \textit{NSPs} handle logically rich relations, such as \texttt{OnPlate} in \cref{fig:example_nsps}, which recursively computes if a block is on a plate, or on something that is on a plate.

 \textbf{Evaluating Primitive \textit{NSPs}.} No VLM is $100\%$ accurate, even for simple queries like ``is the robot holding the jug?'', especially in partially observable environments.
-To increase the accuracy and precision of \textit{NSPs}, we take the following two measures.
+To increase the accuracy and precision of \textit{NSPs}, we take the following two measures (see \Cref{app:nsp_interpretation} for an example prompt).

 First, because a single image may not uniquely identify the state (e.g. due to occlusion), we provide extra context to VLM queries.
 Consider a robot whose gripper is next to a jug, but whose own arm occludes the jug handle, making it uncertain whether the jug is held by the gripper or merely next to it.
 Knowing the previous action (e.g. \texttt{Pick(jug)}) helps resolve this uncertainty.
 We therefore further condition \textit{NSPs} on the previous action, as well as the previous visual observation (immediately before the previous action was executed) and previous truth values for the queried ground atom.